cshum/levi/README.md

 By default, it uses [LevelDB](https://github.com/Level/leveldown) on Node.js and [IndexedDB](https://github.com/maxogden/level.js) on browser.
 Also works with a variety of LevelDOWN compatible backends.

-In addition, Levi provides relevancy scoring for live changing data using [TF-ICF](http://cda.ornl.gov/publications/ICMLA06.pdf) - a TF-IDF approximation based on existing corpus.
-Such scoring matches comparably close to TF-IDF when existing corpus is sufficiently large, with significantly better performance O(N) instead of O(N^2).

 ## API

 ### levi(path, [options])